-What are the seven seals, trumpets, and bowls of Revelation?The seven seals, trumpets, and bowls depicted in the book of Revelation represent the final judgments of God that are poured out on an unbelieving world in the end times.
-Some have tried to argue that the judgments spoken of in the book are things that either took place during the destruction of Jerusalem in A.D.
-70 or have been taking place throughout all of human history.
+How should we understand the seven seals, seven trumpets, and seven bowls in the Book of Revelation?The seven seals, trumpets, and bowls depicted in the book of Revelation represent the final judgments of God that are poured out on an unbelieving world in the end times.
+Some have tried to argue that the judgments spoken of in the book are things that either took place during the destruction of Jerusalem in AD 70 or have been taking place throughout all of human history.

 Also, in the beginning of John's vision, he is specifically told that the things that he will see will be in the future: "Write therefore the things that you have seen, those that are and those that are to take place after this" (Revelation 1:19, emphasis added).
 These things being true, the case for what is called the "futurist" interpretation of the book of Revelation rests on solid ground.

 The seal, trumpet, and bowl judgments are introduced in chapters 6, 8, and 15 of Revelation.
 Each judgment is broken up into seven distinct acts that bring destruction to the earth and those who are alive at that time.
 The number seven in the Bible often refers to perfection and/or completeness, and the fact that there are three categories of judgments – perhaps corresponding to the Trinity –may indicate that these are judgments from the triune God and represent His full and complete wrath upon a rebellious world.